Austinkuria/attendance-system/documentation.md

       - Create a scalable pricing model for SaaS deployment to other educational institutions.

    c) **Integration Ecosystem**:
-      - Develop an API marketplace for third-party developers to extend functionality.
+      - Develop an Application Programming Interface (API) marketplace for third-party developers to extend functionality.
       - Create standardized data export formats for compatibility with institutional systems.
       - Implement webhook capabilities for real-time integration with external services.